mandymichael/texteffects/README.md

-# texteffects
+# TextEffects.dev
-A place for text effects!
+A place for text effects